casangi/casadocs/docs/api/configuration.rst

 as described `here <../notebooks/usingcasa.ipynb#Information-Collection>`__.

 - *datapath*              : list of paths where CASA should search for runtime data
-- *rundata*               : location to update runtime data
+- *rundata*               : location of required runtime data, takes precedence over datapath for this data
 - *logfile*               : log file path/name
 - *nologfile*             : do not create a log file when True, default False.
 If *nologfile* is true, then any *logfile* value is ignored and there is no log file.
 - *log2term*              : print log output to terminal when True (in addition to any logfile and CASA logger), default False